 Pitta-types generally sleep well, though somewhat lightly, crave moderate sleep, and can quickly go without sleep when preoccupied with a project or deadline.
 Sometimes disturbed by fiery, vivid, and active dreams, sleeping can be difficult because pitta is between 10 p.m. and 2 a.m.

-Kapha-types are heavy sleepers who are not easily disturbed or awakened and like to sleep more hours than any other doshic types.
-Kapha dreams tend to be calm, smooth, and emotional, and when out of balance, they tend to have excessive sleep and wake up with heaviness and sluggishness.
+Kapha-types are heavy sleepers who are not easily disturbed or awakened and like to sleep for more hours than any other doshic type.
+Their dreams tend to be calm, smooth, and emotional.
+When out of balance, they tend to have excessive sleep and wake up feeling heavi and sluggish.

-Sleep balance can be found with simple adjustments to routine, exercise, diet, and lifestyle habits, and specific herbs can be very helpful in finding some balance.
-Below is a very helpful capsule I make for clients.
+Simple adjustments to routine, exercise, diet, and lifestyle habits can help achieve sleep balance, and specific herbs can also be beneficial.
+Below is a beneficial capsule I make for clients.